Lucinactant

 Lucinactant (trade name Surfaxin) is a liquid medication used to treat infant respiratory distress syndrome.
 It is a pulmonary surfactant for infants who lack enough natural surfactant in their lungs.
 Whereas earlier medicines of the class, such as beractant (Survanta & Beraksurf), calfactant (Infasurf), and poractant (Curosurf), are derived from animals, lucinactant is synthetic.
 It was approved for use in the United States by the U.S. Food and Drug Administration (FDA) on March 6, 2012.

 Medical uses

 Lucinactant is indicated to improve lung function and reduce duration and risk of mechanical ventilation in children.
 It can be used up to two years of age and is specified for children who are diagnosed with acute respiratory failure following exposure to a pathogen such as RSV or influenza, including H1N1.
 Lucinactant is also used to treat meconium aspiration syndrome.

 Chemistry

-Lucinactant contains the peptide sinapultide (KL4 acetate, KLLLLKLLLLKLLLLKLLLLK), dipalmitoylphosphatidylcholine, 1-palmitoyl-2-oleoyl-sn-glycero-3-phosphoglycerol (as the sodium salt), and palmitic acid.
+Lucinactant contains the peptide sinapultide (KL4 acetate, KLLLLKLLLLKLLLLKLLLLK), dipalmitoylphosphatidylcholine (DPPC), 1-palmitoyl-2-oleoyl-sn-glycero-3-phosphoglycerol (POPG) (as the sodium salt), and palmitic acid.
+Specifically 2.7% KL4, DPPC/POPG at a ratio of 3:1 and 13.5% of palmitic acid.